Aje Aware | People

 A Commitment to People

-People are at the heart of the fashion industry, playing integral roles in its functioning and success.
-From our supplying partners who skillfully craft our garments to the dedicated staff in our head office, the well-being, rights, and empowerment of individuals throughout the entire supply chain are of utmost importance.
+People are at the heart of the fashion industry, from the supplying partners who skilfully craft our garments to the dedicated staff in our head office.
+We recognise the importance of fair labour practices, safe working conditions, and the overall welfare of workers across our operations and supply chain.

-Supplier Relationships
+Building Strong Supplier Relationships

-Target 1: 100% of Tier 1 Suppliers Social Standards Verified
+Target 1.1: 100% of Tier 1 Suppliers Social Standards Verified

 Aje and AJE ATHLETICA have always celebrated and respected the craftsmanship, techniques and care required to create its unique garments, with Aje historically working alongside pattern makers and garment workers in a dedicated Bali studio.

 As the brand has grown, Aje and AJE ATHLETICA have continued to seek a level of connection and confidence in knowing who is making each collection.
-This requires an ongoing assessment and evaluation of fair working conditions to ensure the required standards are met, and as such Aje and AJE ATHLETICA has built a robust and credible Social Compliance Program that 100% of manufacturing suppliers must adhere to.
+This requires an ongoing assessment and evaluation of fair working conditions to ensure the required standards are met, and as such Aje and AJE ATHLETICA have built a robust and credible Social Compliance Program that 100% of manufacturing suppliers must adhere to.

 Within this Program, our supplying partners must first sign up to our Supplier Code of Conduct, and then provide full visibility of their supply chain.

-Each of our supply partners is required to register on Supplier Ethical Data Exchange (SEDEX), complete a detailed self-assessment questionnaire and upload a valid ethical audit (every 12 months), completed by an independent third party.
+Each of our supply partners is required to register on Supplier Ethical Data Exchange (SEDEX), complete a detailed self-assessment questionnaire and submit a valid ethical audit (every 12 months), completed by an independent third party.

 Data from both the self-assessment questionnaire and audit data are used to support our AJE AWARE Audit program, which restricts orders being placed on facilities that do not meet our standards.

-Target 2: 100% of Tier 2 Suppliers Traced
+Target 1.2: 100% of Tier 2 Suppliers Traced

 AJE is on a journey to trace back to the fibre and will continue to update you on our progress here.